Updated May 2017

 Knowing how to tell caravan battery charge is not easy.
 Get this wrong and good batteries are scrapped and bad ones retained.
 Here’s why, and how to tell.

-Knowing how to tell caravan battery charge is a particular problem with the deep cycle lead acid batteries most caravans and motor homes still use.
-These batteries have a time lag (of 24 hours or more) between drawing a heavy load and the voltage you measure across them.
-Even then the measurement is likely to be only with 10%.
-Because of this any instant voltage measurement of a deep cycle battery has virtually no meaning.
-As a result perfectly good batteries are replaced.
+Knowing how to tell caravan battery charge is a particular problem with deep cycle lead acid batteries.
+These batteries have a time lag (plus 24 hours) between heavy loads and their subsequent voltage.
+Even then, measurement is likely to be only within 10%.
+Any instant voltage measurement thus has little meaning.
+As a result perfectly good such batteries are replaced.
 Worn-out ones are retained.
-The main problem (of how to tell caravan battery charge) is not knowing the above.
-(This is less of an issue with AGM and starter batteries.)
+Not knowing how to tell caravan battery charge is the problem.
+It is less of an issue with AGM and starter batteries.

 Pic (of the author) copyright caravanandmotorhomebooks.com

-A lead acid battery stores energy via an electro-chemical reaction between lead plates and an electrolyte (sulphuric acid diluted in water).
-In effect the stored energy is within that electrolyte.
-Its specific gravity (density relative to distilled water) changes according to the state of charge.
+An electro-chemical reaction between lead plates and an electrolyte enables lead acid batteries to store energy.
+The electroyte is sulphuric acid diluted in water.
+In effect, that electrolyte stores energy.
+Its specific gravity (density relative to distilled water) varies with the state of charge.

-The greater the individual battery capacity the longer the rest time required.
-Despite this, many people make spot checks of deep cycle battery voltage.
+The greater the individual battery capacity the longer the rest time accordingly required.
+It is, therefore, meaningless to check deep cycle voltage directly after charging or discharging

-Typical rested voltage of a lead acid deep cycle battery.
-Pic: original source unknown.
+A lead acid deep cycle battery’s typical rested voltage.
+Pic: original unknown.

-(Starter batteries have a far larger number of also thinner plates.
+Starter batteries have a far larger number of thinner plates.
 This enables them to supply high currents and to recharge rapidly.
-But even with these the battery needs to rest for about 30 minutes before its voltage truly reflects its state of charge.)
+Yet, before voltage truly reflects charge, even these need some rest.